joseeden/KodeKloud_Engineer_Labs/Tasks_081-090/TASK_82_Create_Cronjobs_in_Kubernetes.md

 ## Steps

-Check if there are anyr unning CronJobs.
+Check if there are any running CronJobs.

 ```bash
 $ kubectl get cronjob -A